trengx/trengx/README.md

 # Trengx
 Under Construction!

-"Transformers Made Easy for IoT"
+"Adaptive Transformers Made Easy for IoT"

 The Trengx platform is constructed using an open-source project as its foundation (patent-protected).